- You can download a printable version of the course description listed below

 Giants of Contemporary Literature with Joanna KrongoldThis course will examine the works of six contemporary giants of North American literature.
 The first half of the term will focus on the Canadian literary landscape through works by Michael Ondaatje, Anne Michaels, and Esi Edugyan; the second half of the term will focus on the American literary landscape through works by Toni Morrison, Tony Kushner, and Philip Roth.
 Together we will explore how and why the literary imagination is used in response to personal, political, and racial trauma, and in turn how those traumas affect and transform the imaginative capacity of the traumatized individual.
 We will pay close attention to the intersections and divergences between these six authors, investigating how gender, sexual orientation, race, ethnicity, and religion affect contemporary literature.
 Alongside our primary texts, we will therefore engage with theories of trauma representation, magical realism, and fantasy in order to illuminate works that range from novels to plays.

-“The Lure of Being Elsewhere” with Kevin
+“The Lure of Being Elsewhere: The Histories of Tourism” with Kevin James

 What inspires us to travel, and what motivates us to choose places to tour?
 Employing an historical perspective, this course charts the growth of modern travel, from the long odyssey of the Grand Tour of Europe that marked an entrée into the British elite, to the rise of the package holiday.
 It explores colonial tours and travellers, wartime travel, the enduring rhetorical contrast between the resourceful, inquisitive and refined ‘traveller’ and the incurious ‘tourist’ who ventures abroad in search only of the familiar, and asks how those stereotypes originated.
 In exploring modern travel, it looks at environmental, social and economic impacts of such popular travel practices as cruising, the ‘all-inclusive package holiday’, air travel, and adventure and nature tourism.
 Join us for armchair travels—around the globe and through time!